lingz18/IDD-Final/README.md

 ![P9:Fall Algorithm](https://github.com/lingz18/IDD-Final/blob/master/algorithm.jpg)

 As you can see, our fall detection algorithm is rule-based.
 It's based on threshold and time windows summarized in the work of the following paper:
-A.K.
+* A.K.
 Bourke, G.M.
-Lyons, A threshold-based fall-detection algorithm using a bi-axial gyroscope sensor, in Medical Engineering & Physics, 2008, https://www.sciencedirect.com/science/article/pii/S1350453306002657 <br />
+Lyons, A threshold-based fall-detection algorithm using a bi-axial gyroscope sensor, in Medical Engineering & Physics, 2008, https://www.sciencedirect.com/science/article/pii/S1350453306002657
-Pierleoni, et al., "A High Reliability Wearable Device for Elderly Fall Detection," in IEEE Sensors Journal, 2015, https://ieeexplore.ieee.org/document/7087338 <br />
+* Pierleoni, et al., "A High Reliability Wearable Device for Elderly Fall Detection," in IEEE Sensors Journal, 2015, https://ieeexplore.ieee.org/document/7087338
-Tan and Tinh, Reliable Fall Detection System Using an 3-DOF Accelerometer and Cascade Posture Recognitions, Signal and Information Processing Association Annual Summit and Conference (APSIPA), 2014, https://ieeexplore.ieee.org/document/7041539
+* Tan and Tinh, Reliable Fall Detection System Using an 3-DOF Accelerometer and Cascade Posture Recognitions, Signal and Information Processing Association Annual Summit and Conference (APSIPA), 2014, https://ieeexplore.ieee.org/document/7041539